Tearnote/Playnote/src/bms/pipeline.md

 A cursor can be created for a chart, which tracks overall progress, each lane's state and remaining notes, each audio slot's playback progress ~~and player performance~~.
 Cursors generate audio while progressing a chart's state one sample at a time ~~and interpreting player inputs~~.

 Many cursors to a chart can exist at the same time, for example to implement background tasks like preview rendering. ~~Cursors can be serialized to implement replays, instant seeking or online play.~~

+## 7. Audio player

+An audio player registers to the audio device as a sound generator, and can be used to drive a cursor at realtime speed.
+It advances the cursor as the audio device asks for audio samples, ~~and interpolates chart progress to estimate the exact sample coming out of the speakers right now~~. ~~It's also responsible for receiving player input events and forwarding them to the cursor.~~